Accommodations for Students with Medical/Physical Conditions

 Other FSU Offices that Provide Services

-- Student Disability Resource Center - provides services to students with physical, learning, sensory or psychological disabilities including coordination of academic accommodations and transportation via the FSU Accessible Van
+- Student Disability Resource Center - provides numerous services to students with physical, learning, sensory or psychological disabilities including coordination of academic accommodations and transportation via the FSU Accessible Van

 - University Counseling Center - provides counseling and consultation services to help students confront personal/academic/career concerns and psychological health